 In 1831, Michael Faraday invented the electric dynamo -- essentially a crude power generator -- that used a magnet that moved inside a coil of copper wire, creating a tiny electric current.

 This set the stage for an electrical revolution across the world.
 In 1878, American inventor Thomas Edison unveiled the first practical incandescent light bulb that could generate light for hours on end.
 Edison is also credited with developing a system for distributing electricity to homes and businesses.
 His work would revolutionize the way we live and work, and cement his place in history as one of the greatest inventors of all time.

 Later, in the late 1800s, Serbian-American inventor Nikola Tesla pioneered work with alternating current, the induction motor, and the polyphase distribution system.
 Tesla also had competing patents with Marconi for the invention of the radio.

 Electricity today and in the future

 Today, electricity powers the world.
+We may not think twice before flipping a switch or charging our phones, but it is important to take time to appreciate the journey of the science that makes our modern life so comfortable.
 At the same time, all the amazing progress and prosperity that is enabled by electricity has had a hidden cost.

 Bottom line: electricity wasn't discovered by just one person.
 The concept of electricity was known to people for thousands of years.
 When it was finally time to form a theory of electricity and develop it commercially, many great minds worked on the problem at the same time.